About P’AWARE?

-Acromegaly is a disorder that results from an overproduction of growth hormone, typically caused by a benign pituitary tumor.
+Acromegaly is a disorder that results from an overproduction of growth hormone, typically caused by a non-cancerous, pea-sized gland situated under the brain called pituitary.
 This leads to abnormal growth of bones and tissues, often resulting in enlarged hands, feet, and facial features.

 HAVE MORE QUESTIONS?